duykhanhtran2029/DesignPatternsExample/README.md

 # DesignPatternsExample
-Some Example for Design Pattern
+Some Examples for Design Pattern